simonelanucara/GeoServer-Docker/README.md

 To deploy using docker-compose:

-1. copy nginx folder from this repository to your machine (LOAD BALANCER EXLUDED).
+1. copy nginx folder from this repository to your machine and edit the nginx.conf file.
 2. copy tomcat_settings folder from this repository to your machine.
 3. copy docker-compose.yml to your machine.
 Edit the volume entries to reflect the correct location of your geoserver_data, nginx and tomcat_settings folders on your machine.
 4. type `docker build -t simonelanucara/geoserver-docker:2.13 .` to build the image locally